mixmaxhq/cloudwatch-metrics/README.md

 enabled | Whether or not we should send the metric to CloudWatch (useful for dev vs prod environments). sendInterval | The interval in milliseconds at which we send any buffered metrics, defaults to 5000 milliseconds. sendCallback | A callback to be called when we send metric data to CloudWatch (useful for logging any errors in sending data). maxCapacity | A maximum number of events to buffer before we send immediately (before the sendInterval is reached).
+AWS has a hard limit of 20 per Request.
+Above that it will reject your metrics and they will be lost.

 ### Publishing metric data
 Then, whenever we want to publish a metric, we simply do: